SteeltoeOSS/Steeltoe/src/Configuration/README.md

 ### Unstructured data files

-Unlike the Java version of the configuration server client, the Steeltoe client currently only supports property and yaml files; not plain text.
+Unlike the Java version of the Config Server client, the Steeltoe client currently only supports property and yaml files; not plain text.

 ### Server initiated reload